lbryio/lbry.com/content/faq/trending.md

 ## How does content make it into top or trending?

 Top content is based on calculations around the total LBC value of content, which is accumulated through the claim bid amount plus any community [tipping and supports](https://lbry.com/faq/tipping).
-Trending is similar, but does not take into account any initial bids, and is based on tip/support changes over time.
+Trending is similar and is based on tip/support changes over a period of time.
 The Top category is normally instant - the highest ranked LBC content will appear at the top when published in the time periods specified.
-Trending takes some time to update (about 1 day) and is ranked against how all other content on LBRY also trended up or down.
+Trending takes some time to update and larger tips/suppports may see a delay to avoid abuse.

 ## How is this different from YouTube?